habedi/cogitator/docs/api/graph_of_thoughts.md

-# cogitator.strategies.graph_of_thoughts
+# Graph of Thoughts

-Implementation of the Graph of Thoughts (GoT) prompting framework.
+Implementation of the graph of thoughts CoT framework from [this paper](https://arxiv.org/abs/2308.09687).

 ::: cogitator.strategies.graph_of_thoughts.GraphOfThoughts
     options: